 Access to Reproductive Health Services

 Protecting access to personal reproductive health care services has been a long-standing interest of the Foundation going back to the early days of Jay and Rose.
 Over the last several years, the Foundation has supported a few local organizations engaged in grassroots organizing, education and reproductive justice.
-These currently include NARAL Pro-Choice Minnesota, Pro-Choice Resources, and Planned Parenthood of Minnesota, North Dakota, South Dakota.
+These currently include NARAL Pro-Choice Minnesota and Planned Parenthood of Minnesota, North Dakota, South Dakota.